Try Hubstaff for 14 days

 Much like Agile planning, estimating happens continuously and gets more detailed as the project progresses.

-Because it requires a different way of thinking, we’ve compiled the eight most common Agile estimation techniques so you can compare and see which one works best for your team.
+Because it requires a different way of thinking, we’ve compiled the ten most common Agile estimation techniques so you can compare and see which one works best for your team.

 You’ll also want to gather some tools before you get started, including: